united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/management-console/_index.md

 ## Management Updater

-The Updater is an essential component integrated into the Management Console, designed to streamline the upgrading process of your UMH instances.
-Its purpose is to simplify the modification and upgrading of UMH Stack components directly through the console interface.
-Unlike external tools, it seamlessly integrates into the existing Management Console workflow.
-Its primary focus is to facilitate efficient upgrades of the Management Companion, empowering administrators and operators to keep their UMH environments up-to-date.
-In summary, the Updater provides a user-friendly and integrated approach to managing and maintaining your UMH environment.
+The Updater is a custom Job run by the Management Companion, responsible for updating the Management Companion itself.
+Its purpose is to automate the process of upgrading the Management Companion to the latest version, reducing the administrative overhead of managing UMH instances.

 ## Backend